-Discrimination based on an individual's pregnancy or parenting status is not tolerated by the College.
-Students who need assistance or want to report an instance of this kind of discrimination should contact the Students Affairs office.
-The report would be relayed to a Title IX Coordinator and the Special Accommodations Coordinator will be contacted if reasonable accommodations are necessary.
+Sex discrimination, which includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity, is not tolerated by the College.
+Students who need assistance or want to report an instance of this kind of discrimination should contact the Student Affairs Office.
+The report would be relayed to a Title IX Coordinator and the Student Accommodations Coordinator will be contacted if reasonable accommodations are necessary.
 The College's Human Resources Office should be contacted for incidents relating to employees.

-Under the Sexual Misconduct Policy, Goldey-Beacom College does not tolerate any of the following behaviors.
+Under the College's Sexual Misconduct Policy, Goldey-Beacom College does not tolerate any of the following behaviors.
 Reports of such incidents will be adjudicated through the applicable grievance procedure.